-Homelessness has an impact on the spread, severity and treatment of infectious diseases.
-Homeless people are vulnerable to illness because of their compromised immune system and inadequate nutrition.
-Inability to maintain personal hygiene, and having to stay in overcrowded and sometimes poorly ventilated shelters and drop-ins along with many other people who are also vulnerable to illness raises the likelihood of the spread of infectious disease.
-In addition, activities that some homeless people engage in, in order to survive (the sex trade) and intravenous drug use amongst a subset of the homeless population also increases the risk of the spread of disease.
+Homelessness has an impact on the spread, severity and treatment of infectious diseases.Because of their compromised immune system due the inability to maintain personal hygiene and adequate nutrition, people who are homeless are more vulnerable to illness than the general population.
+Having to stay in overcrowded and sometimes poorly ventilated spaces with other vulnerable people also raises the likelihood of spreading infectious diseases.
+In addition, transitioning between prison and homelessness, engaging in sex work and using intravenous drugs also increases the risk for infectious diseases to spread.

 One study found that Hepatitis C rates among homeless people in Toronto are 29 times higher than in the rest of the Canadian population.
 23% of the homeless people surveyed in the study reported having Hepatitis C, compared to less than 1% of the general population.
 Researchers believe that the percentage is actually much higher as people tend not to experience symptoms for many years and/or they fail to be diagnosed.

 An American study looking at the links between affordable housing, homelessness and HIV/AIDS reported that people experiencing homelessness have HIV infection rates up to 16 times higher than those living in stable homes.
 For people living with HIV or AIDS, having a stable home decreased emergency room visits by 35% and slashed hospitalization by 57%, resulting in reduced health care costs.